Physical Therapist Management of Glenohumeral Joint Osteoarthritis

 Target Patient Population

-Patients with or suspected of glenohumeral joint osteoarthritis
+Patients over 18 years of age with glenohumeral joint osteoarthritis (GHOA)

 Target Provider Population